Winning Ways for Your Mathematical Plays

 Winning Ways for Your Mathematical Plays (Academic Press, 1982) by Elwyn R. Berlekamp, John H. Conway, and Richard K. Guy is a compendium of information on mathematical games.
 It was first published in 1982 in two volumes.

 The first volume introduces combinatorial game theory and its foundation in the surreal numbers; partizan and impartial games; Sprague–Grundy theory and misère games.
-The second volume applies the theorems of the first volume to many games, including nim, sprouts, dots and boxes, Sylver coinage, philosopher's phutball, fox and geese.
+The second volume applies the theorems of the first volume to many games, including nim, sprouts, dots and boxes, Sylver coinage, phutball (philosopher's football), fox and geese.
 A final section on puzzles analyzes the Soma cube, Rubik's Cube, peg solitaire, and Conway's Game of Life.

 A republication of the work by A K Peters split the content into four volumes.